Institutional ecosystem

 The DGCCRF works to ensure compliance on the quality and safety of products and services (rules on the labelling, composition and description of goods, etc.) and takes action over misleading advertising, sham rebates and abuse of weakness.

-Arcep is responsible, among other things, for:
+ARCEP is responsible, among other things, for:

 • the regulations applicable to telecommunications and postal operators;